GLOSSARY OF TERMS

 Contraction: Refers to the size change (shrinkage) experienced when boards lose their moisture.
 Natural wood boards contract only slightly along their length (linear) and more so along their width (radial).
 Composite and plastic decking expand and contract significantly along their length and width dependent on temperature.
 During cold temperatures, synthetic decking will shrink significantly, often creating large gaps.
 In hot weather, plastic decking shows major expansion, sometimes causing buckling at butt joints and miters.

-Cumaru: is a high density exotic hardwood species with the scientific name Dipteryx odorata.
+Cumaru: A high density exotic hardwood species with the scientific name Dipteryx odorata.
 This species is extremely hard and dense, coarsely grained and ranges in color from yellow brown to reddish brown to an almost purplish cordovan.
 Due to its amazing physical characteristics and exotic beauty, Cumaru is often used for boardwalks, walkways, esplanades and outdoor decks.

 Cupping: The uplifting of the edges of decking or other boards due to excessive moisture below the material.
 When decks are designed and built too low to the ground or without proper ventilation, the boards may ‘cup’ towards the sun (like a flower petal) as a result of the stress of too much moisture on one side of the board and too little on the other side.
 This condition can be minimized by providing adequate ventilation and using screws for installation.